Bridging Foundational Literacy Skills – Grades 4 and 5

 A research-based, science-of-reading-aligned program used in many schools.

-My school uses this program, and it is extremely effective for struggling readers.
+My school uses Lexia Core 5, and it is extremely effective for struggling readers.

-9. Grade 4 and 5 ELA Common Core State Standards
+9. Grades Four and Five ELA Common Core State Standards

 The Common Core standards require students to read stories, literature, and more complex texts that provide facts and background knowledge in areas such as science and social studies.
 Students will be challenged and asked questions that push them to refer back to what they’ve read.
 This emphasizes the critical thinking, problem-solving, and analytical skills required for success in college, career, and life.